-The MLRS Launcher provides 24-hour, all-weather, lethal, close- and long-range precision rocket and missile fire support for Joint forces, early-entry expeditionary forces, contingency forces, and Modular Fire Brigades supporting Brigade Combat Teams.
+The MLRS Launcher provides 24-hour, all-weather, lethal, close- and long-range precision rocket and missile fire support for joint forces, early-entry expeditionary forces, contingency forces and Field Artillery Brigades supporting Brigade Combat Teams.

 - Empty weight: 45,086 pounds

 - Maximum speed: 65 kph

 - Ordnance options: All current and future MFOM rockets and missiles